-* This Fall, we will be starting a series called speakOUT which will bring a high-profile LGBT speaker to Pittsburgh to address the corporate and business community.
+* We will be starting a series called speakOUT which will bring a high-profile LGBT speaker to Pittsburgh to address the corporate and business community.

-* We have plans to hold a “Gayla” black-tie ball but with a unique twist by recognizing community leaders and corporations in the LGBT community.
+* Held the first annual Equality Gala black-tie ball featuring entertainment with Bernadette Peters and added a unique twist by recognizing community leaders and corporations in the LGBT community.

 * Started a new LGBT publication called Equal Magazine, which has a circulation of 10,000 each month.